alackles/CMSC-150-WT-23/_pages/final-project.md

 If you hit all of these points, you'll be given full mastery credit.
 5-7 will be given Proficiency, and less than 5 will be given Novice.

+One example of how to structure such a project is given [here](https://github.com/alackles/CMSC-150-WT-23/tree/main/_pages/lectures/week7/FightGame/).

 ## Types of Projects